 The “earth” is by analogy the believer.
 He can produce two different crops: a good crop or a poor yield such as “thorns and briers” (He 6:8).
 The principle here is that we are to operate on the New Testament economy, in which Christ has made every provision for us to live the Christian life.
 We are not to revert to any other system.
 Once we acquire principles from the Word about how to live life and apply them to our experience, we will be productive in Christian living.

 and bears herbs useful for those by whom it is cultivated,

 A rain-soaked ground produces herbs.
 It is productive because those who farm on it make use of its richness.
 The believer who operates exclusively on New Testament principles will be productive in his life.

 receives blessing from God;

 Christians are productive in their lives because they live by God’s principles.
 It is like blessings showered from God.
-Rain represents God’s care, provisions and blessings for the believer.
-His grace necessary for the spiritual growth of the believer.
+Rain represents God’s care, provisions, and blessings for the believer.
+His grace is necessary for the spiritual growth of the believer.